top of page

 Continue Education Unit

 Instructor is a CEU (1153) and PDA (1253) provider.
-California state continue education unit (CEU) and NCCAOM (PDA) is granted for the hours of completion.
-(Total: 168, 14 each Currently pending)
+California state's continue education unit (CEU) and NCBAHM (PDA) is granted for the hours of completion.
+(Total: 168, 14 each currently pending)

-*Certificate will NOT be issued unless completing the entire program and successfuly passing the exams.
+*Certificate will NOT be issued unless completing the entire program and successfuly passing the examinations.

 Venue Location